Contact

 Patient Services

-You’re creating an app or web application allows individual patients to access data and request services.
-In this scenario, you would integrate with NHS Login to confirm patient identity – for example using the PDS API to obtain an NHS number, and then use IM1 to retrieve data from GP systems on behalf of the patient.
+You’re creating an app or web application that allows individual patients to access their health data and request services.
+In this case, you’ll integrate with NHS Login to confirm patient identity - for example, using the PDS API to obtain an NHS number - and then use GP Connect FHIR APIs to securely retrieve structured, real-time data from GP systems on behalf of the patient.

 NHS API Access